cosmotek/_jenn/README.md

     CRUD services that provide data, validation and output events.
 Uni-directional flow of data (API Call -> Event)
 - Authenticators
     Microservices that provide authentication and can link into APIs to provide authorization data.
 These include SMS-OTP, Email-OTL, Google, Facebook, Auth0, Apple, Github, Gitlab, LDAP, ID/Password

+Single endpoint, client gets manifest to determine what APIs are available, what environment to use, what version... also if sandbox is available.

+Staging environment / Shared Sandbox

+Sandbox (spun up on demand, isolated to just a single user)